arjunkhode/Web-developer-illy-mistakes-/readme.md

 	```

 1. The second argument to Array.splice() is not an index.
 It is the number of elements to remove starting from the index specified by the first parameter.

+1. To find index of sub-string in a string, use str.indexOf("sub-string")

+1. Strings don't have a forEach function, you have to spread the string [...str].forEach()